 This might sound like too obvious a fact to mention.
 But you’d be surprised at how many brands out there don’t seem to care much about what kind of content they post on their feed.
 To keep your followers interested – and to attract new ones – you have to make sure your content is all these things:

 You’ve probably heard it a million times and I’ll repeat it again: visual content is king on Instagram.
 If you don’t make your photos and videos visually stunning, you might as well stop trying.
 The usefulness of your content makes people trust you and come back for more valuable information.
 Engaging content motivates them to actively interact with you.
+In case you feel a lack of the necessary writing skills or just want to check your content quality, you can always reach out to professional proofreading tools, like Grammarly, Essay Service and others to make your content look attractive to your readership.

 Let’s not delude ourselves.
 Do you see an IG influencer with a relatively substantial following that’s highly engaged with what they offer?
 Chances are they get lots of offers from brand owners and marketers.
 And it’s likely they don’t hasten to answer all of those offers.